cgallagher/filterize/README.md

 ## Usage

-  See spec/filterize_spec.rb for example usage.
+  See spec/filterize_spec.rb for example usage

 ## Contributing